New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

 \end{problem}

-In essence, the dual problem above is to determine the decision variables $L = \{l_j\}$ under the constraint of the fixed code rate $n/N$, so as to minimize the FER of the transmission scheme for certain number of coded symbols, denoted by $N$.
+In essence, the dual problem above is to determine the decision variables $\mathbf{L}= [\ell_{1}, \ell_2, \dots, \ell_{n/k}]$ under the constraint of a fixed code rate $n/{N}$, so as to minimize the error probability of the transmission scheme.
 Though the difference between the dual problem and the original problem is just a simple exchange of the constraint and the objective function, the constraint corresponding to the decision variables in the dual problem is a linear constraint, which is much simpler than the original problem.

-We devise an on-the-fly algorithm to solve the problem.
-By `on-the-fly', the minimum FER is found dynamically and iteratively, with increasing number of transmitted symbols.
-Specifically, only one symbol is considered to be transmitted at a time, and thus the increasing step size of $N$ is 1.
-At each iteration, the transmitter figures out the current most error-prone symbol to transmit.
-Once the FER upper bound meets the condition that $P_e^{upper} \le \delta$, the algorithm is terminated and the decision variables related to the number of transmission symbols are output.
-Since the FER of Spinal codes decreases when the number of transmission symbols increases, the number of transmission symbols corresponding to the output of the algorithm is also the minimum one under the constraint of the prescribed small FER $\delta$.
-Meanwhile, the minimum number of transmission symbols corresponds to the maximum bit rate.
-Therefore, the original problem of rate maximization under the constraint of a prescribed small FER $\delta$ is solved.
-The details of the algorithm is given in Algorithm \ref{Algorithm 1}.
+We devise an on-the-fly algorithm to solve Problem \ref{p1} or Problem \ref{p2} by leveraging their dual problems (see Algorithm \ref{Algorithm 1}).
+By `on-the-fly', the minimum error probability is found by repeatedly solving Problem \ref{p3} with an increasing number of transmitted symbols.
+The on-the-fly process is terminated to output $\mathbf{L}$ once the upper bound on the error probability meets the condition that $P_e^{upper} \le \delta$.
+As the upper bound on the error probability of Spinal codes is monotonically decreasing with $N$, the output $\bf L$ also maps to a minimum number of cumulative transmission symbols $N$ such that $P_e^{upper} \le \delta$.
+Note that the minimum number of transmission symbols corresponds to the maximum code rate, the problem of rate maximization under the constraint of a prescribed small error probability $\delta$ is thereby solved out.

+We initially used Algorithm \ref{Algorithm 1} to obtain the optimal solution to Problem 1.
+With these results in hand, we try to design a greedy baseline algorithm to solve this problem, which significantly reduces the calculations caused by repeatedly solving problem \ref{p3}.
+Our experiments showed no difference in solution results between these two algorithms.
+Specifically, the greedy baseline algorithm always determines the current most error-prone symbol, that is, the symbol that can minimize the current FER to transmit.
+The details of the greedy baseline algorithm are given in Algorithm \ref{Algorithm 2}.

 \begin{remark} {\rm The value of $\delta$ can be preset based on specific application requirements.
-For example, typical ultra-reliable and low latency communication (URLLC) systems commonly require FER lower than $10^{-5}$.
-In simulations, we set $\delta=10^{-5}$.} \end{remark}
+For example, typical ultra-reliable and low latency communication (URLLC) systems commonly require the error probability lower than $10^{-5}$.
+In our simulations, we set $\delta=10^{-5}$.} \end{remark}